mk270/whitakers-words/dictionary.md

 leading the meaning allows tools to recognize that they are additional meanings to an entry already encountered, usually the entry immediately before when the sort is for that reason.
-This is only of concern to those dealing with the raw dictionary who have asked.  <BR>
+This is only of concern to those dealing with the raw dictionary who have asked.

 ## Evolution of the Dictionary